Financial help for seniors: 25 essential resources

 WillieHeader

-If you are finding finances a cause of stress even after retirement, you are not alone.
+If you are finding that finances are a cause of stress even after retirement, you are not alone.

-The nation is facing a retirement crisis, according to the National Council on Aging, with 80% of households with older adults struggling financially today or at risk of financial insecurity in the future.
+The nation is facing a retirement crisis.
+According to the National Council on Aging, 80% of households with seniors are struggling financially or are at risk of economic insecurity as they age.
+Ways to help with this include government grants for seniors, housing assistance programs, nonprofit organizations, and community fundraising options for seniors of all income levels.

-If you or an older adult you care for is struggling financially, know that there are resources available to provide help and hope.
+If you or a senior citizen you care for is struggling financially, know that there are resources available to provide help and financial support.

 Read on to discover ways to find financial help for seniors.